The Nightmare After Krustmas: Plot

-Krusty prepares for his baptism in a river, and while approaching Lovejoy, he cracks the ice and falls underneath.
-In a hallucination, he is visited by the ghosts of his father Rabbi Hyman Krustofsky and his first agent (who initially appears in the form of Olaf and Sven from Frozen) in an ice castle.
-He talks with his father about his conversion and his role as a father.
-He is saved by Lovejoy who is praised as a savior and many people return to church for his service.
-Krusty goes back to being Jewish.
+Krusty prepares for his baptism in a frozen river.
+While approaching Lovejoy, he cracks the ice and falls underneath.
+He hallucinates the ghosts of his father and his first agent.
+His father says religion plays no role in being a good father, and he must put his children before himself.
+He is saved by Lovejoy who is praised as a savior, and people return to church for his service.
+Krusty returns to being Jewish.

-In the final montage, Sideshow Mel's wife leaves him and Maggie destroys more Gnomes.
-During the credits, the Christian God and the Jewish God argue in Heaven over whether Krusty successfully received baptism by falling underwater, but are interrupted by a drunk Ahura Mazda, God of Zoroastrianism who had been referenced earlier in the episode.
-Krusty and Sophie sing together while being carried by the Strandbeest on the snow.
+Later, Sideshow Mel's wife leaves him, and Maggie destroys more Gnomes.
+The Christian God and the Jewish God argue whether Krusty received baptism by falling underwater but are interrupted by a drunk Ahura Mazda, God of Zoroastrianism.
+Krusty and Sophie sing together while being carried by the Strandbeest.